yury-lysogorskiy/lammps/doc/src/Run_formats.rst

 There are also optional sections, e.g. about :doc:`SHAKE <fix_shake>` and :doc:`special bonds <special_bonds>`.
-Those are only needed if the molecule command is issues *before* the simulation box is defined.
+Those sections are only needed if the molecule command is issued *before* the simulation box is defined.
 Otherwise, the molecule command can derive the required settings internally.

 Native Dump file